Amateur Playing Status Versus Professional Playing Status

 The Decision to “Turn Pro”

 Long drivers should carefully consider the level of competition and difficulty to make their way through the competition in a professional event before entering as a professional.
 Everyone wants to see how they stack up against the pros, and there’s a way to do that without jeopardizing amateur status.
-There’s an option in WLD tournaments to compete as an amateur (waiving prize money) that most should consider before “turning pro”.
+For example, WLD allows amateurs to compete and follow the USGA rules regarding Amateur Status.
+Competitors have the option to compete as an amateur (waiving prize money) that most should consider before “turning pro”.
+If you do not see that option, you should ask a tournament official to compete as an amateur.
+The responsibility for retaining your amateur status is yours…..not theirs.
 Competing in a WLD event as an amateur allows the participant the ability to compete in both ALD™ and WLD.
-Just remember, once the “professional box” is checked, you’re a pro….and you cannot compete in another amateur event unless, and until amateur status is regained.
+Just remember, if you do not declare that you wish to remain an amateur, you’re a pro….and you cannot compete in another amateur event unless, and until amateur status is regained.

 USGA Reinstatement Application Information